aloshdenny/superfloat/README.md

 This repository contains the code, methods, and scripts for implementing **Superfloat Quantization** and **Lottery Ticket Hypothesis (LTH)** techniques for optimizing neural networks.
 The repository focuses on various quantization algorithms, model evaluations, and fine-tuning techniques to minimize perplexity and stabilize activations.

-Here’s an updated description for **Superfloat** and **WASQ** that you can wedge into the README.
-I’ve explained them in detail based on the whitepaper and PoC documents.

 ---

 ## **What is Superfloat?**